 |Cost per Sale (assuming a 10% lead to sale conversion rate)||$244.60|

-So, by looking at the table about the marketing performance data, you will have to take into consideration, on average, a cost per lead of $24.46 and a cost per sale or closing (assuming a 10% lead to closing conversion rate) of $244.60.
+So, by looking at the table about the marketing performance data, you will have to consider, on average, a cost per lead of $24.46 and a cost per sale or closing (assuming a 10% lead to closing conversion rate) of $244.60.

-If you master a certain marketing channel, every marketing channel can work.
+If you master a particular marketing channel, every marketing channel can work.
 I know, that’s kind of common sense.

 But if your direct mail, for example, costs you the hypothetical and ridiculous amount of $10 apiece, but you have a 99.999% open rate and out of them, you get successful deals 80% of the time, listing contracts, etc., you have a great and overall profitable campaign.